xcat2/xcat-core/docs/source/advanced/docker/dockerized_xcat/run_xcat_in_docker_compose.rst

 ----------------------------------------
 After the "docker-compose.yml" is ready, the xCAT Docker container can be started with [1]_ ::

-   docker-compose -f "docker-compose.yml" up -d; ifconfig eno1 0.0.0.0; brctl addif provbr eno1; ip link set provbr up;docker-compose logs -f
+   docker-compose -f "docker-compose.yml" up -d; ifconfig eno1 0.0.0.0; brctl addif mgtbr eno1; ip link set mgtbr up;docker-compose logs -f

-This command starts up the Docker container and attaches the network interface "eno1" of Docker host to the bridge network "provbr".
+This command starts up the Docker container and attaches the network interface "eno1" of Docker host to the bridge network "mgtbr".
 It is a little complex due to a Compose bug `#1003 <https://github.com/docker/libnetwork/issues/1003>`_ .
 The commands should be run successively in one line to avoid breaking the network connection of the network interface of Docker host.

 To remove the container, you can run ::